 Editor’s Note: The Windshield Repair Forum is a hub for opinion, ideas, comments, venting, questions about windshield repair and headlight restoration, business, and sometimes just life in general.
-A recent question posted to the forum led to us doing some testing on the topic of drying out a break and the results were surprising.
+A recent question about drying a windshield break, posted to the forum led to us doing some testing on the topic of drying out a break and the results were surprising.

 There can be significant variances in the measured glass temperature depending on the infrared thermometer that is used.
 An inexpensive infrared thermometer is fine for finding a general temperature range, but readings are not consistent enough for serious glass temperature testing, especially at hotter temperatures.
 In our testing we used an inexpensive model (under $50) and a mid-range model (under $150).
 They were close at lower temperatures but over 200 degrees the variance became increasingly significant.
 Even the better model failed to produce consistent results in repeated tests.

 Each moisture evaporator performs slightly differently.
 We tried to measure the heating elements with the infrared thermometers but the results were extremely inconsistent.
-We did however consistently get temperature readings far in excess of 212 degrees with both thermometers.
+We did however consistently get temperature readings far exceeding 212 degrees with both thermometers.
 In every test the water began to bubble and then disappeared within the recommended 20 seconds.

 Windshield repair break dried with a heat gun

 There was one unexpected result in our testing.
-We wanted to see how hot we could get the glass with our blow dryer and if we could actually dry out the break with it.
-In previous tests it took so long that I finally gave up without ever getting all the water out, but today we used a very powerful blow dryer and placed it directly on the glass over the break to see what would happen.
+We wanted to see how hot we could get the glass with our blow-dryer and if we could actually dry out the break with it.
+In previous tests it took so long that I finally gave up without ever getting all the water out, but today we used a powerful blow-dryer and placed it directly on the glass over the break to see what would happen.
 The glass temperature reached 170 degrees and although the water never bubbled, after 8 minutes it did evaporate.

-So I have to retract my previous comments about it taking all day to remove moisture with a blow dryer.
-Though given the choice of 20 seconds versus 8 minutes to dry out the break I would opt for the moisture evaporator.
-But depending on the model used it is obviously possible to dry out a break using a blow dryer (without taking all day).
-My apologies to those I have told it could not be done.
+So, I have to retract my previous comments about it taking all day to remove moisture with a blow-dryer.
+Though given the choice of 20 seconds versus 8 minutes to dry out the break.
+I would opt for the moisture evaporator.
+But depending on the model of dryer, it is obviously possible to dry out a break using a blow-dryer.
+My apologies to those I have told it was not possible.

-One other unexpected result from our testing today was that the glass did not crack during any of our moisture evaporator tests.
-The combination break that we dried out using the blow dryer also did not crack out, but a nearby star break did crack out before we could get the moisture out using the blow dryer.
-The glass cooled much faster after using the moisture evaporator than it did after using the blow dryer because the blow dryer heated a far larger area of the glass.
-Also worth noting, was that the inside of the glass got hotter using the blow dryer than it did with the moisture evaporator.
-One or both of these factors may have contributed to the star break crack out but that is only an assumption.
+One other unexpected result from our testing today.
+Firstly was that the glass did not crack during any of our moisture evaporator tests.
+The combination break that we dried using the blow-dryer also did not crack out.
+But a nearby star break did crack out before we could get the moisture out using the blow-dryer.
+The glass cooled much faster after using the moisture evaporator than it did after using the blow-dryer.
+Because the blow-dryer heated a far larger area of the glass.
+Also, worth noting, was that the inside of the glass.
+It got hotter using the blow-dryer than it did with the moisture evaporator.
+One or both factors may contribute to the star break crack out but that is only an assumption.